akshayKhot/akshayKhot.github.io/_posts/2021-1-31-derek-sivers.md

 title: Things I Learned from Derek Sivers
 ---

-Here are all the things I have learned from Derek Sivers.
-This is my summary of his blog posts that resonated the most with me at various points in my life.
+[Derek Sivers](https://sive.rs/) has been writing his [articles](https://sive.rs/blog) for the past twenty years.
+Here is a distilled summary of all the ones that resonated with me.

 **How to write?**